Chimelong Paradise

 Chimelong Paradise (长隆欢乐世界) is a major amusement park in Panyu District, Guangzhou, Guangdong, China.
-Opened on April 12, 2006, Chimelong Paradise is the largest amusement park in China and boasts the 10 Inversion Roller Coaster, which prior to the opening of The Smiler at Alton Towers, England shared the record for most inversions with Colossus at Thorpe Park in Surrey, England.
+Opened on April 12, 2006, Chimelong Paradise is the largest amusement park in China and boasts the 10 Inversion Roller Coaster, which prior to the opening of The Smiler at Alton Towers in Staffordshire, England, shared the record for most inversions with Colossus at Thorpe Park in Surrey, England.
 It is classified as a AAAAA scenic area by the China National Tourism Administration.